blockchainofthings/CatenisAPIClientPHP/README.md

 ```

 > **Note**: the parameters taken by the *listMessages* method do not exactly match the parameters taken by the List
+ mapped to keys of the first parameter (`selector`) of the *listMessages* method with a few singularities: parameters
  Messages Catenis API method.
-Most of the parameters, with the exception of the last two (`limit` and `skip`), are
+Most of the parameters, except for the last two (`limit` and `skip`), are
- mapped to keys of the first parameter (`selector`) of the *listMessages* method with a few singularities: parameters
  `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with
  keys `fromDevices` and `toDevices`, respectively.
 Those keys accept for value an indexed array of device ID associative arrays,
  which is the same type of associative array taken by the first parameter (`targetDevice`) of the *sendMessage* method.
- Also, the date keys, `startDate` and `endDate`, accept not only strings containing ISO 8601 formatted dates/times for values
+ Also, the date keys, `startDate` and `endDate`, accept for value not only strings containing ISO 8601 formatted dates/times
  but also *DateTime* objects.

 ### Issuing an amount of a new asset